ulanbator65/old-version/a-kanban.md

 Backlog
 ---------------
+In the Miner Group view, XenBlocks wallet history: change resolution from hours to minutes in the history table
+        A shorter resoltion will be more accurate as the cost per hour changes frequently and the calculation errors will be large if too old history values are used

 In the Instance Table view: reset XUNI count also when block count is reset, but skip super.

 In the Miner Group view: include historic values for cost per hour in the cost calculation